 - 1 1/2 tsp flour

 - Toppings: berries, whipped cream, ice cream, and/or powdered sugar

 Preheat oven: 475ºF

 Spray or brush oil into two 4oz ramekins or custard cups (coat them really well to ensure that they'll pop out later).
-Melt chocolate and coconut oil in a double boiler or in the microwave (about 40 seconds depending on your microwave- stop before the chocolate is completely melted, and then stir it and let the hot oil melt the chocolate).
+Melt chocolate and butter (or coconut oil) in a double boiler or in the microwave (about 40 seconds depending on your microwave- stop before the chocolate is completely melted, and then stir it and let the hot oil melt the chocolate).
 Add eggs, vanilla, and flour.

 Divide half the mixture between the two ramekins.
 Add remaining chocolate chips on top in the center of the batter.
 Top with remaining batter.